shdigitech/docker4crmeb/README.md

     ```bash
     cd docker4crmeb
-    docker compose pull php-fpm && docker compose up -d
+    docker compose up -d
     ```

     <aside>
-    💡 First time build might take a while depending on your hardware configuration, be patient.
+    💡 First time building might take a while depending on your hardware configuration, be patient.
     </aside>

     <aside>
     💡 Omitting the ‘-d’ parameter will output a bunch of logs on the console, which could be helpful for debugging.
 Note that pressing Ctrl + C or closing the console window will shutdown all containers.
     </aside>

 6. Now open your favorite browser and navigate to